oyinloluwa-praise/Healthcare_Analytics_powerBI/README.md

 Data Analyst

-This visulaization got me a spot in the largest AI Bootcamp in Nigeria, DSN AI 2025 Bootcamp
+This visualization got me a spot in the largest AI Bootcamp in Nigeria, DSN AI 2025 Bootcamp

-Open it using Power BI Desktop.

-Use the "Admission Type" and "Date Range" slicers to filter specific data points.